-Before any research with humans begins, the NC State IRB reviews all research plans to ensure that the proposed research is safe, legal, and ethical.
-If, during the research process, you ever feel unsafe or treated in an illegal or unethical manner, the NC State IRB Director Jennie Ofstein at email@example.com or at 919-515-8754, wants to talk to you.
-The IRB Director takes these feelings very seriously.
+Before any research with humans begins, the NC State IRB reviews all research plans to ensure that the proposed research is safe, legal and ethical.
+If during the research process, you ever feel unsafe or treated in an illegal or unethical manner, please contact NC State IRB Director Jennie Ofstein at email@example.com or 919.515.8754; the IRB Director takes these feelings very seriously.

 Is participating in research a good fit for me?